25 + Brunch & Breakfasts In Mexico City By A Local Foodie

 The coffee is also next level.
 They have a huge coffee machine and can make every variety imaginable including flat whites which are hard to find in Mexico.

-It’s towards the east of Centro, near sightseeing attractions like the Secretary of Education, Former College of San Ildefonso, and Templo Mayor Ruins.
-Starting your day here is a good idea!
+Start your day here just east of Centro then continue to nearby sightseeing attractions like the Secretary of Education, Former College of San Ildefonso, and Templo Mayor Ruins.
 You have to walk through an art gallery on the floor below but it’s not hard to find; just follow the signs.

 The cafe always seems to be quiet, making it a peaceful oasis in busy Centro.
 But cafes need customers so I hope they stay open.
 Go visit them!